MightyDillah/VideoSmaller/README.md

 shorty 'h1:20:00-h1:25:00' video.mp4
 shorty '-90' video.mp4

+## Tracksize
+Shows a list of all tracks in an MKV file sorted by size, with human-readable formatting (KB, MB, GB) tracksize video.mkv

 ## Install
 note: you also need python3, but i wont get into that here you should already have it anyway.